-5. A DEC shall, not later than on the 30 day after polling, cease all settlements with organisations and individuals and shall, within 10 days, transfer funds remaining on its account to the relevant account of the state treasury.
+5. A DEC shall, not later than the 30th day after polling, cease all settlements with organisations and individuals and shall, within 10 days, transfer funds remaining on its account to the relevant account of the state treasury.
 A DEC shall, within two weeks after transferring funds remaining on its account, submit a financial report to the CEC.